Monday, February 17, 2025

 “If a student is found to be without proper documentation, they may be removed from the bus, detained and possibly deported under current immigration policies,” said Trevino, who grew up in the Rio Grande Valley.
 “Additionally, if a student provides false information regarding their citizenship and it is later discovered, this could result in a permanent bar to future U.S. citizenship.”

-The posted school district letter went on to reassure parents that a chaperone would follow the bus on trips and stay with any student detained “while the rest of the group continues their journey.”
+The letter went on to reassure parents in the South Texas school district that a chaperone would follow the bus on trips and stay with any student detained “while the rest of the group continues their journey.”

 True, U.S. Border Patrol Chief Mike Banks – the state of Texas’ former border czar – the next day on “Fox & Friends” described the idea that Border Patrol agents would “target school buses and children” as “absurd," prompting Alice ISD to walk back its letter.
 Yet a follow-up Border Patrol memo acknowledges that while school buses are not “targeted,” they might be boarded at checkpoints “to confirm the legal rights of all passengers to include adult chaperones and students to be in or remain in the United States with proper documentation and to verify the purpose and destination of their travel.”